martinbenes1996/jpeglib/docs/source/glossary.rst

 >>> # Variant 2: Specify in J:a:b notation
 >>> im.samp_factor = '4:4:4'

-Following table contains chroma sampling notations of jpeglib and J:a:b notation.
+The following table contains chroma sampling notations of jpeglib and J:a:b notation.

 .. list-table:: Notations for chroma sampling.
    :widths: 25 25 25 25